MaximilianHart/purple-hack/README.md

 # Purple Hack
 > [!NOTE]
-> *A fair-use amalgamation of AD&amp;D 1e (via OSRIC), *Swords &amp; Wizardry*, and other RPGs into a single ruleset for personal use.
-The design goal is to combine some meaningful character creation choices from AD&D/OSRIC with the unified saving throw & quick combat of *Swords & Wizardry*, plus some procedures from B/X and some other sources that I enjoy.*
+> *A fair-use amalgamation of OD&D (Attributes, Combat, & Cleric Spell Progression - ref.
+Swords & Wizardry), AD&amp;D 1e (Spells & Classes - ref.
+OSRIC), AD&D 2e (Thief - ref.
+For Gold & Glory), B/X (Procedures - ref.
+Old-School Essentials) and other RPGs into a single ruleset for personal use.
+The design goal is to combine some meaningful character creation choices from AD&D/OSRIC with the class descriptions, unified saving throw & quick combat of *Swords & Wizardry*, plus some procedures from B/X and some other sources that I enjoy.*

 # Character Creation Quickstart